fedesartu/percentage-service/README.md

 ## Technologies
 - Java 21
 - Spring Boot 3.2.4
-- Spring Boot Webflux: webflix was selected to improve our API performance and manage better the resources.
+- Spring Boot Webflux: webflux was selected to improve our API performance and manage better the resources.
 - Postgres Database
 - Redis Cache: Redis was selectd to use as cache, so that we can have a distributed cache and allow multiple replicas of the service.
 Also, it is really fast in reads, so it will make our application performant.
 - REST API